In situ chemical reduction: Proprietary materials

-One proprietary material present today for ISCR is the EHC technology created by Adventus.
+One proprietary material for ISCR is the EHC technology created by Adventus.
 This particular product is actually a mixture of carbon, nutrients, and zero-valent iron.
 The theory behind this product is that the carbon in the mixture will promote bacterial growth in the subsurface.
 The growing bacteria consume oxygen, which easily accepts electrons, present in the subsurface which increases reducing potential.
 The growing bacteria also ferment and produce fatty acids that act as electron donors to other bacteria and substances.
 Adventus uses this combination of biotic and abiotic processes to implement ISCR.
 EHC is injected as a "slurry" (a mixture that is 15 to 40% solids and weight with the rest being liquid) into the substratum.

 Another material worth mentioning is EZVI (emulsified ZVI) which is a NASA technology.
 EZVI is used mainly to treat halogenated hydrocarbons and DNAPLs.
 EZVI is nanoscale iron that is placed into a biodegradable oil emulsion.
 The emulsion is then injected into the substratum.